 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where hilgardite typically forms.
+Look in evaporite deposits country, the host setting where hilgardite typically forms.
 If you start seeing halite, sylvite, anhydrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, wedge-shaped habit, so train your eye for that shape before scanning the outcrop.